Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running.

-Here I'll show you two examples of how you can create a learning area for your child anywhere in your home for NTI/distance learning.
+Here I'll show you two examples of how you can create a learning space for your child anywhere in your home for NTI days or snow day learning.
 Ideally, your child would have a desk and chair in their own room.
 But what if there's no space for a desk or chair?
 Or what if there's space, but no desk or chair?
 Or what if they want something that feels a little more relaxed and cozier, but that will still look OK at Zoom meetings?
-Maybe you have even ordered a desk and chair but school is starting before it arrives so you need a temporary work-around.
+Maybe you have even ordered a desk and chair but it hasn't arrived yet and you need a temporary work-around.

-Don't worry: if you just need some sort of set-up for your child with your existing items, it's easier than you think.
+Don't worry: if you just need a quick set-up for your child with your existing items, it's easier than you think.

 Step 1: Decide on which room is best